Tilakmp2003/Yosi.ai/docs/API_USAGE.md

-# API Usage Guide for yosi.js
+# API Usage Guide for yosi.ai

-This guide explains how to use yosi.js programmatically in your Node.js applications.
+This guide explains how to use yosi.ai programmatically in your Node.js applications.

 ## Table of Contents